Missing large

 Note: the word bigot is an antonym of liberal.

-5. over 15 years ago on Non Sequitur
+5. about 16 years ago on Non Sequitur

 Wow.
 By lumping all liberals in with non-critical-thinkers, Mr. Watson’s political bigotry underscores exactly what he professes to detest.
 He forgets the ‘comics’ venue is rooted in efforts to spur discourse, thereby letting each other see the other person’s point of view. … and apparently he did not follow the DailyKos link to one who exploits the massive scientific ignorance in our society today.